OutSystems/docs-howtos/src/front-end/hide-scrollbar-listbox/faq.md

 ---
-tags: version-10; css; list box;
+tags: version-11; css; list box;
-summary: How to hide the scrollbar of a list box
+summary: How to hide the scrollbar of a list box.
 ---

 # How to hide the scrollbar of a List Box